marianqian/calc_data/README.md

 * Populate phantom with perfect sphere masses.
 * Take masses and replicate them across a phantom so the only difference is the location.

+# Other CAD outputs
+ROI
+the other zahara images